Shivanikanodia/Resume-Search-System/README.md

-### AI Agent (RAG + LLM) - Generates Summaries of 100+ Resume in less then 20 seconds.

-An end-to-end pipeline that uses Retrieval-Augmented Generation (RAG), Sentence Transformers, Re-ranking and an LLM to generate concise, role aware candidate resume summaries.
+### AI POWERED RESUME RANKING SYSTEM:

+An end-to-end semantic resume search and ranking system that matches resumes to hiring queries using vector search, cross-encoder reranking, and optional LLM summarization.

+This project mirrors production-grade hiring intelligence systems by cleanly separating offline indexing from online inference.

 ## PROBLEM:

-Recruiters and hiring managers often review hundreds of resumes manually which is tedious task.
-This agent extracts the information that actually matters to hiring teams and returns information based on query.
+- Recruiters often screen hundreds of resumes manually using keyword search, which is slow, inconsistent, biased toward wording rather than meaning
+- This project solves that by: understanding semantic similarity, ranking candidates, not keywords and providing concise AI-generated summaries for decision support.

 ## GOAL: